spryker/devvm/README.md

 ```

-### Reinitialize VM
+### Update VM
-If the VM configuration should be updated via SaltStack there is no need to destroy your VM and create a new one, if full setup (no quick start) was used.
+If the VM configuration should be updated via SaltStack there is no need to destroy your VM and create a new one, if full setup (not "quick start") was used.

 In the project directory on your host operating system (outside of VM):
 ```